 7. Plan ahead to reduce food waste

-You could save up to £437 a year by reducing their food waste.3 Meal planning can be a good way to achieve this.
+Meal planning can be a good way to achieve food waste.
 By knowing what you’re going to cook ahead of time, you can shop for the right amount of ingredients you need and not lose money by buying unnecessary items or throwing away food you haven’t used.
 To that end, doing a stock check before you shop could help cut down on unnecessary purchases.

 8. Use money saving apps for food

 Using apps such as Too Good To Go and OLIO could also help your bank balance while saving food from landfill.
 Too Good To Go allows retailers such as supermarkets, cafes and restaurants to package up food that would otherwise go to waste and sell it at a discount.
-OLIO, meanwhile, allows people to share surplus food from their own cupboards, whether it’s a surplus of vegetables or extra bread.
+In 2024 people opting to use the app meant 365,719 tonnes of carbon dioxide equivalent (CO2e) emissions were avoided.4 OLIO, meanwhile, allows people to share surplus food from their own cupboards to their local community, whether it’s a surplus of vegetables or extra bread.
 You can use it to request free food from other people or use it to list any food that is nearing its sell by date too.
+Not only does the app help with food waste reduction, but 84% of users shared that their financial wellbeing had improved.5

 Lifestyle changes can save you money and help the environment